Have you decided to start a blog?

 This section provides detailed information to help you signup for web hosting account and set up a WordPress blog.
 We also included screenshots of the pages that you need to go through.

-Use this link to get the special deal from Bluehost.
+to get the special deal from Bluehost.
 Then click the "Get Started Now" button.

 You should start by selecting your plan.
 If this is your very first one, you should go with the basic one – at least until you explore your options.
 The one called plus should be able to cover all your needs once you get your blog going, and you should consider the pro version once your popularity skyrockets.